Pennsylvania Sports Betting

 “Look, we need revenue,” he said.
 “They’re not going to find votes for taxes in an election year.
 So I would think gaming will be a component.”

-A pair of identical bills were introduced in the House and Senate in 2017.
-Those bills called for poker sites and online casinos to apply for licenses at a cost of $8 million up front and $250,000 per year thereafter.
-Technology providers would likewise be subject to hefty taxes and fees: $2 million up front and $100,000 per year thereafter.
+A pair of identical bills were introduced in the House and Senate in 2017, calling for online casinos and poker sites to apply for licenses at an upfront cost of $8 million, and $250,000 per year.

 These two bills also called for a tax rate of 16%, which was much lower than what some other proposals have called for.
 Neither bill made it into law, but they did set the stage for what would come later.